https://www.deakin.edu.au/__data/assets/image/0006/2507073/35272_graduate-diploma-cardiac-nursing_Hero.jpg

 Course structure

-To complete the requirements of the Graduate Diploma of Cardiac Nursing, students must attain 8 credit points, comprising of 6 credit points of core (compulsory) units, 1 unit of course electives and 1 postgraduate elective from anywhere across the University.
+To complete the requirements of the Graduate Diploma of Cardiac Nursing, students must attain 8 credit points, comprising of 6 credit points of core (compulsory) units, plus 2 credit points of electives, of which 1 must be from the course electives, the remaining 1 one can be from any level 7 electives from anywhere in the university including stackable short courses (0.5cp microcredentials), subject to eligibility.

 The core cardiac nursing specialisation units are completed in year one of the course and are semester-based delivery.